eggerdo/arduino_blue/README.md

 Connect to the Bluetooth Mate using a serial monitor program.
 (Picocom is a good choice as we will use that later on).
 Once connected, put the Bluetooth Mate into command mode by sending `$$$` (needs to be done withing 60 seconds of power on).
 The Mate will answer with `CMD`.
 Then change the baud rate to 57600 by sending `SU57`.
 The Mate will answer with `OK`.
 By typing `D` you can confirm the settings.

-# Step 2: Arduino Reset circuit
+# Step 2: Arduino Reset

 In order to program the arduino, it has to be reset when the upload starts.
+To do this we can apply two solutions: Reset the arduino by hardware or reset by software.

+## Hardware Reset

-To do this we first need to add a reset switch on the arduino board.
+To reset the Arduino by hardware we need to add a reset switch on the arduino board.
 Use a NPN transistor and connect it in the following way:

 ![Reset Switch on Breadboard](https://raw.github.com/eggerdo/arduino_blue/master/doc/reset_circuit.png)